 Pros of a Wood-Burning Fireplace

-- You can cook marshmallows in a wood-burning fireplace.
+- You can cook marshmallows in a wood-burning fireplace – something your family will love!

-- Easy to convert.
-If you’ve got a wood-burning fireplace, you can easily make a switch to a gas fireplace if you want.
+- If you have a wood-burning fireplace, you can easily switch to a gas fireplace if you want.
+Installing a gas fireplace insert is an easy project for a seasoned contractor.

 - Preferred by people who value tradition and the crackling sounds of burning logs.

-- You can choose your firewood, which means you can choose to have a quick-burning fire, a long-burning, or one with a pleasant aroma.
+- You can choose your firewood, which means you can have a quick-burning fire, a long-burning, or one with a pleasant aroma.

 Cons of Wood-Burning Fireplaces

-- Before using it, you’ll need to chop your firewood and store it in a well-ventilated and dry place for months.
+- Before using it, you must chop your firewood and store it in a well-ventilated and dry place for several months.

-- It’s a hassle to light a fire.
+- It can be a hassle to light a fire.

 - You can’t leave the fire unattended.
 Burning embers can fly off and burn your furniture or your loved ones.